-You can still configure connections locally even if the administrator override file is set.
-You can enable administrator override in the Rumba APPC Configuration tool and still create link configurations that you store on the workstation in a local configuration file.
+If the administrator override file is set, can you still configure connections locally?
+Yes!
+You can enable Admin Override through the Rumba APPC Configuration utility and still create link configurations that you store on the workstation in a local configuration file.
 However, there are restrictions.
 You are able to configure local connections only when they have a different connection name and remote LU alias from any other link residing in the administrator override file.
-See Configuration files precedence.
+The reason for this is described in the following section on the precedence of configuration files.

-Also, similar to document printing, the AS/400 display shows only connections configured in the administrator override file, and users can only connect to these administrator override configured connections.
+Also, similar to document printing, the AS/400 display shows only connections configured in the administrator override file, and the user can connect only to these administrator override configured connections.